Turk (rapper): Career

+In 2023, Turk stated that he changed his stage name to "CFOTAB."

 Legal issues

 On January 26, 2004, at around 2:00pm local time, dozens of Shelby County Narcotics Officers and SWAT officers served a search warrant for drugs believed to be inside Turk's apartment in the Hickory Pointe Community in Southeast Memphis.
 After knocking on the door and identifying themselves led to no response, the officers entered and began searching the apartment.
 Turk then allegedly shot at them with a 9mm handgun.
 The officers and SWAT returned fire, engaging in a 15-minute shootout with Turk.
 Turk finally surrendered to Shelby County officers and the SWAT Team.
 Turk was charged Wednesday, January 28, 2004, with first-degree attempted murder for allegedly shooting two Memphis, Tennessee Police Officers.

 In February 2015, Turk filed lawsuit against Cash Money Records for $1.3 million, over unpaid royalties for recordings dating back to 1999, including solo work from his debut Young & Thuggin and group, the Hot Boys.
 The rapper eventually won the suit by default, when Cash Money failed to respond.
 However, in June 2015, Turk requested that the lawsuit be dismissed after both parties reached an amicable settlement.